keepsuit/laravel-temporal/README.md

 This package provides:

-- Commands to create a new workflow and activity
+- Commands to create a new workflow, activity and interceptor
 - Command to start the worker which will execute workflows and activities from the provided task queue
+- Command to start a temporal dev server
 - Testing helpers that allows mock of workflows and activities executions

 ## Installation